 I think we do.
-And the first, most important reason is that it’s a woman-centric festival.
+And the first, most important reason to celebrate it is that the rituals of the haldi kumkum festivals are woman-centric.
 All that’s needed is to make it more inclusive, so that it is no longer the domain or privilege of married women.

 Another reason would be, as mentioned earlier, that it’s an excellent business opportunity for enterprising women.
 There are things that only women know, for example: the answer to the question – what do women want?
 But seriously, who better than a woman to entrust with the task of picking out presents for other women, fixing a menu and decorating the house?

 And finally, traditions, customs, rituals – they all give us roots; a sense of belonging and an identity.
 They can be fun too – provided they don’t rule our lives or weigh us down with a sense of societal obligation.

 So, pull out those gorgeous saris and accessories, ladies.
 And have a haldi kumkum!